taupezen/Ducula/README.md

 Prompt features
 ---------------
- * Job status: Indicates if jobs are running in the background :coffee: (idea from agnoster theme)
+ * Job status: Indicates if jobs are running in the background ⍴ (idea from agnoster theme)
- * Username abbreviations: Uses a different username if the corresponding mapping was set (idea from dieter theme)
- * Hostname abbreviations: Uses a different hostname if the corresponding mapping was set (idea from dieter theme)
  * Virtual environments: Shows the name of activated virtual environment via ${VIRTUAL_ENV}
- * Current path: Displays the full current working directory
+ * Current path: Display only the last part
- * Return status: Shows the error return code (:bat:/:duck:)
+ * Return status: Colorize the labmda regarding the last return status
  * Git messages: Uses `git_super_status` from the git-prompt plugin
  * Prompt time: Timestamp (hh:mm)